Elektrobit/ebcl_template/docs/intro/dev_container.md

-# The dev container-cli
+# The dev container CLI

-The dev-container cli uses a devcontainer.json, like the one in this workspace, and creates and configures a dev container based on it.
+The dev container CLI uses a devcontainer.json, like the one in this workspace, and creates and configures a dev container based on it.
 This is handy for using the SDK without VS Code UI.

 ## Installation